Part One: Do You Really Need a Fundraising Consultant?

 3. You’re venturing beyond your team’s expertise

-Starting a major gifts or planned giving program or trying to engage your board in fundraising for the first time requires guidance.
+Starting a major gifts or planned giving program, or engaging your board in fundraising for the first time, requires guidance.
 Consultants help you avoid common pitfalls and build sustainable systems.

 4. You need an objective outside voice